What is Foundation Training?

 1. Situational Judgement Test (SJT)

-The SJT is an invigilated test in exam conditions which is designed to assess the professional attributes expected of a foundation doctor according to the person specification for the Foundation Programme.
+It is designed to assess the professional attributes expected of a foundation doctor according to the person specification for the foundation programme and presents you with a series of work related scenarios and asks you how you would respond.

-The test consists of 70 multiple choice questions to be answered within two hours and 20 minutes.
+The test currently consists of 75 sections of multiple choice questions to be answered within two hours and 20 minutes.

 The attributes being assessed are: